Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 • Boiled meat and broth (lean beef and chicken).

-• Mashed vegetable puree.
+• Puree vegetable puree.

 • Fresh fruits, except pomegranate and grapes.